-- At the present time there is no substantive information about the quantum of abnormal costs across the various allocations.
+- 6.3.11 The construction costs are inclusive of the additional costs of compliance with changes in Building Regulations to Part L that come into force in June 2022.
+The construction costs include provision for substructures, superstructures, all external works, garages, incoming services and drainage, preliminaries, fees and a contingency. - 6.3.12 The construction costs take into account the costs associated with the provision of SuDs and on-site public open space (including play provision). - 6.3.13 At the present time there is no substantive information about the quantum of abnormal costs across the various allocations.
 Given the absence of this information an informed judgement has been made by our QS about the likely amount of such abnormal costs.
 This is based on the information contained in the Housing Allocation Profiles.
-Additional allowances have been made where appropriate for matters such as additional highway infrastructure requirements with specific reference to the Site Access Assessment 2021 (SAA), additional utilities, drainage and services costs, site development abnormals including remediation and abnormal foundations.
-Details are contained at Appendix F of the QS report. - 6.3.14 For the 5 and 10 dwellings generic typologies appropriate allowances have also been included which result in an allowance for abnormal costs of just under £10,000 per dwelling. - 6.3.15 The QS report also contains at Appendix D full details of the cost allowance for an EV charging point at £581 per dwelling which is an increase from the figure of £482 per dwelling previously consulted on.
+Allowances have been included where appropriate for matters such as additional highway infrastructure requirements with specific reference to the Site Access Assessment 2021 (SAA), additional utilities, drainage and services costs, site development abnormals including remediation and abnormal foundations.
+Details are contained at Appendix F of the QS report. - 6.3.14 For the 5 and 10 dwellings generic typologies appropriate allowances have also been included which result in abnormal costs of around £10,000 per dwelling for greenfield sites and an average at around £24,000 per dwelling for brownfield sites. - 6.3.15 The QS report also contains at Appendix D full details of the cost allowance for an EV charging point at £581 per dwelling which is an increase from the figure of £482 per dwelling previously consulted on.
 For the avoidance of doubt this cost does not include any allowance for the cost of infrastructure upgrades that may in the future be needed if the chargers are used on a large scale.
 One of the consultation responses suggested a cost for EVCs of £750 per dwelling our QS experience is that this is relatively expensive and a cost at £581 per dwelling is realistic and supported by quotations. - 6.3.16 The QS report contains a detailed commentary relating to the costs and approach adopted.
 This is supported by detailed calculation sheets at Appendix A of the report and a benchmarking exercise against BCIS.
-Table 6.5 summarises the rate per sq.m total cost that has been assessed for each allocation exclusive of abnormal costs and EVCs but inclusive of fees, contingencies and onsite open space and play provision.
+Table 6.6 below summarises the rate per sq.m total cost that has been assessed for each allocation exclusive of abnormal costs and EVCs but inclusive of fees, contingencies and onsite open space and play provision.
 Also included is a column showing the amount per dwelling assumed for abnormal costs.